 Hair Dryer Performance

 The Dyson has three heat settings and three speed settings, while my Elchim hair dryer has three heat settings and only two speeds.
 The Dyson hair dryer definitely has more power, but I’d say their heat levels are relatively the same.
-My drying time was not impacted, still lasting about 15 to 20 minutes.
+My drying time was not impacted and still lasted about 15 to 20 minutes.

 My Elchim does have one big advantage over the Dyson hair dryer I used this weekend: the nozzle attachment.
 Since I use a thermal brush, I want that concentrated blast of air that I can touch directly to my hair.
 When I used the Dyson, it was without the attachment.
 However, they do offer one for around $20.
 In contrast, Elchim’s nozzle is only about $5.